Christine A. Hrycyna: Research and career

+Hrcyna became Dean of UC San Diego's School of Physical Sciences in 2023 and was appointed to the role of Executive Vice President (EVC) for Academic Affairs in August 2026.

-Hrycyna works at Purdue University, which she joined as an assistant professor in 2000.
+Hrycyna previously worked at Purdue University, which she joined as an assistant professor in 2000.
 Multidrug resistance cancer often arises due to over expression of an energy-dependent multi-drug efflux pump, the multi-drug transporter P-glycoprotein.
-Whilst it is understood that P-glycoproteins are important in the movement of pharmalogical agents, their mechanism as a drug efflux pump is unclear.
+Whilst it is understood that P-glycoproteins are important in the movement of pharmacological agents, their mechanism as a drug efflux pump is unclear.
 She looked at the mechanism of the efflux pump and how it functions in normal and cancerous cells.
 P-glycoproteins can be recognised by several different substrates, but their affinity is reduced during a catalytic transfer state.
 The MDR1 gene results in expression of a P-glycoprotein and related drug transporter MXR1, which are involved in mitoxantrone resistance.
 She found that amino acid 483, which is present in MXR/BCRP/ABCP gene, changes when the gene is over-expressed.
 Unfortunately, cancers treated with a variety of anti-cancer drugs can develop resistance to other cytotoxic agents.

 Drug transporters like MXR1 and P-glycoprotein are part of the ATP-binding cassette transporter group.
 Hrycyna studies the cellular function of ABC-transporters and how they have impact human disease.
 She has worked on new drugs for the treatment of HIV, which work by blocking the action of ZMPSTE24.
 Hrycyna studies the post-translational modification of eukaryotic proteins, including the small G proteins.
 Eukaryotic proteins undergo three modifications, including isoprenylation, proteolysis and methylesterification, and are synthesised with the C-terminal sequence Cys-Xaa-Xaa-Xaa.

 In 2011 Hrycyna wrote the book Protein Prenylation.

 Academic service

+Hrcyna became Dean of UC San Diego's School of Physical Sciences in 2023 and was appointed to the role of Executive Vice President (EVC) for Academic Affairs in August 2026.

-Hrycyna is the first female department head of the Purdue chemistry department, a position she has held since 2017.
+She was the first female department head of the Purdue chemistry department, a position she has held since 2017.
 She has been awarded the Purdue University Department of Chemistry Arthur E. Kelley Undergraduate Award for Excellence in Teaching three times.
 She has been involved with the curriculum review for the Department of Chemistry, recreating their chemistry sequence for life sciences majors.
 In 2018 Hrycyna was named as one of the Purdue University 150th Anniversary Professors.